oeg-upm/cogito-quality-ontology/README.md

 # COGITO Quality ontology

-This repository contains the code and documentation generated for the COGITO Quqlity ontology.
+This repository contains the code and documentation generated for the COGITO Quality ontology.

 ## Current version of the ontology model